 Dana Weinstein, Washington DC

-Dana Weinstein has over 17 years experience in direct response marketing, 14 of which are concentrated in non-profit fundraising and advocacy efforts.
-She has raised a combined $200 million for organizations such as AARP, the Democratic National Committee, the United States Holocaust Memorial Museum, World Jewish Congress and Hillel: The Foundation for Jewish Campus Life through multi-channel fundraising.
+Dana Weinstein has 19 years experience in marketing, fundraising and advocacy efforts.
+She has raised a combined $200 million for organizations such as AARP, the Democratic National Committee, the United States Holocaust Memorial Museum, World Jewish Congress and Hillel: The Foundation for Jewish Campus Life.
 In July of 2009, Dana’s world was turned upside down when at 31 weeks into her second pregnancy she received a shocking and devastating diagnosis – her unborn daughter’s brain had several severe anomalies, resulting in a prognosis that was incompatible with life.
 Faced with the choice of carrying her baby to term only to watch her seize to death upon deliver, or terminate her much wanted pregnancy, Dana made the heartbreaking decision to end the pregnancy.
-She is vocal about her experience and feels passionately about helping the pro-voice movement continue to create a world where open, honest and emotional conversations about abortion experiences can occur.
+Her story has been featured in a national advocacy television commercial, Mother Jones and The New York Magazine.
+She has appeared on the Chris Jansing show, Disrupt with Karen Finney, RT America and Huffingtonpost.com.
+In 2014, Dana was given the “Woman Who Dared” award from the National Council of Jewish Women for her courage in the pursuit of reproductive justice.
 Dana holds a Masters Degree from George Washington University and currently serves at the Director of Membership at the United States Holocaust Memorial Museum.
-She has been happily married for nearly 10 years and is mom to 6-year old Nate, 2-year old Danica and is expecting her 3rd child this summer.
+She has been happily married for nearly 11 years and is mom to 7-year old Nate, 3-year old Danica and 1-year old Isabella.

 Team of Experts